MAPF-Competition/web_resource/instructions.md

 When the evaluation process is finished, navigate to our [Leaderboard](./leaderboard) page to:
 > - Viewing the rank of your best submission.
-> - Track the progress other teams are making
+> - Track the progress other teams are making.
-> - Compare your score against the `virtual best` solver
+> - Compare your score against the `virtual best` solver.